 The thing about this case is that, technically, it’s still unsolved.

 These are the facts: On December 6, 1991, Jennifer Harbison and Eliza Thomas were working the late shift at the shop.
 Jennifer’s sister, Sarah, and Sarah’s friend Amy, dropped by to wait for the girls while they closed the store for the night.
 They had a sleepover planned.

 Sometime around midnight, a patrolling Austin police officer noticed smoke coming from the yogourt shop and notified his dispatcher.
 After firefighters extinguished the flames, they entered the shop and discovered the bodies.

 Detective Jones investigated the case with his partner, Mike Huckabay.

 “It was dark inside, smoky, burned insulation everywhere.
 Just the cold feeling of death,” Huckabay recalled to 48 Hours.
 “I saw things in Vietnam that … I thought nothin’ will ever match that.
 Well, this matches that, you know.
 Because it’s in Austin, Texas.
 It’s right down the street from where we live.”

 From the beginning, the problem with the case lied in the lack of evidence – either destroyed by the blaze or destroyed by the water putting out the blaze.
 And in the early 90s forensic science is not what it is today.

 “Had it happened today,” Huckabay has said, “there’d probably a better way to process the crime scene.
 But back then we processed the scene the best as we could with what we had.”

-Jones and Huckabay went after satanist and serial killers, including Kenneth Allen McDuff, who is attributed between nine and fourteen kills.
+Jones and Huckabay went after satanists (which is bullshit) and serial killers, including Kenneth Allen McDuff, who is attributed between nine and fourteen murders.
 At the time, he was in the Austin area.